-This measure is one of the most important economic indicators.
+This measure is one of the most critical economic indicators.
 In fact, like many other Central banks, the Federal Reserve targets 2% inflation in the medium term.

-So then why not target 0 or 1% CPI?
+So then, why not target 0 or 1% CPI?
 The official explanation by Central Bank officials is that this can increase the chances of deflation in the economy.
-The problem being that is difficult to enforce the negative interest rate policy.
+The problem being that it is difficult to enforce the negative interest rate policy.
 So what do they mean by this?

 Well, for example, if the inflation rises to 3%, then the Central Bank can raise rates, perhaps even exceeding that rate and curb those price pressures.
 However, if the CPI falls to -1%, then the Federal Reserve can not do the same thing and enforce negative rates.